 The specification of member types is done using one (compulsory) content facet, and optionally general facets.

-Union types can be derived from another union type by overriding the content facet.
-JDST0017 is raised if it does hot hold that all members of the overriding content facet are subtypes (directly or indirectly) of a member of the content facet of the base type.
+is raised if it does hot hold that all members of the overriding content facet are subtypes (directly or indirectly) of a member of the content facet of the base type.

 The content facet of the topmost "value" type is implicitly [ "object", "array", "atomic" ]: its value space contains all possible JSON/TYSON values.